The status of geometry and matter in re-interpreted WdW equation: Re-interpretation and gauge invariance

 \section{Re-interpretation and gauge invariance}

-The frame of reference is given by the set of lapse function $N$ and shift vector $N^a$.
-The field $\Phi$ contains information about reference frame which can be easily seen by single-geometric interpretation $\Phi \sim e^{\pm i P^{ab}q_{ab}}$ leading to (\ref{HamiltonianConstraints}).
-As discussed by Penrose \citep{penrose}, the equivalence principle in quantum mechanics leads to the phase difference.
-The complex scalar field $\Phi$ is not invariant under transformation $\Phi \rightarrow e^{i \alpha \left(\zeta^\mu\right)}$.
-The field $A_\mu$ makes (\ref{complex}) gauge invariant and obey equivalence principle.
+A famous experiment performed in 1975 by Colella, Overhauser and Werner did confirm that quantum mechanics respect the principle of equivalence (page 11, \citep{penrose}).
+In general relativization of the quantum theory, wave functions get non-trivial phase differences.
+In the ADM theory, the set of lapse functions $N$ and shift vector $N^a$ identify the frame of reference.\\ The field $\Phi$ contains information about reference frame which can be easily seen by single-geometric interpretation $\Phi \sim e^{\pm i P^{ab}q_{ab}}$ leading to (\ref{HamiltonianConstraints}).
+Here, $P^{ab}$ contains information about the lapse function and shift-vector.
+The complex scalar field $\Phi$ is not invariant under transformation $\Phi \rightarrow e^{i \alpha \left(\zeta^\mu\right)}\Phi$.
+It requires the field $A_\mu$ that makes (\ref{complex}) a gauge invariant.
+This theory fully respects the equivalence principle.

-If the field $\Phi$ is interpreted as a description of the universe then, the above Lagrangian that describes interaction between charged universe and vector-valued universe which violets the definition of universe itself.
-That would force us to interpret the field $\Phi$ similar to the matter field.
-But the third quantized fields already contain matter fields forming a superspace.\\ The action functional for field $A_\mu$ assumed to have the following form.
+The third quantized theories interpret $\Phi$ as a description of a particular universe.
+But we can see that the Lagrangian describes interaction between charged field with its gauge field.
+Here, different universes interacting with each other destroys very definition of the universe.
+Since the third quantized theories include matter fields in the superspace, the field $\Phi$ cannot be interpreted as a matter field as well.
+For the interpretation presented in this paper, there is no such problem.
+Because the superspace is defined only over the space of the 3-metric. \\ The action functional for field $A_\mu$ assumed to have the following form.